-Most of us work a typical 8-hour workday (40-hour work week), which can encompass everything from shift work to office-bound roles and more.
-If we’re lucky, we may only spend one-third of our lives working, hopefully pursuing roles and careers we’re genuinely passionate about.
+Most of us work a typical 8-hour workday and 40-hour work week; anything from shift work to office-bound roles and more.
+If we’re lucky, we may only spend one-third of our lives working.
+Hopefully, we pursue roles and careers we’re genuinely passionate about.

-Between overtime, work events and checking in after the usual ‘work hours,’ that one-third increases, which means we may spend a significant portion of our lives tuned into work (even when it's over for the day).
+Between overtime, work events, and checking in after the usual 'work hours,’ that one-third increases.
+Meaning, we may spend a significant portion of our lives working .

 All of this can quickly result in burnout, a now common syndrome stemming from chronic work-related stress and anxiety.
 Burnout is growing increasingly more prevalent among larger workforces like millenials, where 7 in 10 millennial employees report experiencing some level of burnout at work.

 If burnout is so prevalent, how can we mitigate the risks and avoid taking those symptoms home with us at the end of each workday?